Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other

 Degree candidates participating in Commencement may make reservations for up to eight (8) family members or friends to stay in guest housing for Commencement weekend (Friday-Sunday nights, May 26-28, 2017).

-Accommodations are in Cornell's undergraduate residential buildings on North Campus, West Campus, and in Collegetown.
+Accommodations are in Cornell's undergraduate residential buildings on North Campus and West Campus.
 This year we are also offering additional accommodations on Ithaca College's campus, 2.5 miles from the Cornell campus, will also be available.

 Accommodations are available in the following buildings: